koreymacdougall/config_files/notes/cheatsheet.md

     - This helped a great deal with an i3-based install, anyway

 # LINUX
+## installing with dpkg when dependencies missing
+- if running 'sudo dpkg -i {filename}.deb' and hitting a missing dependency error, do the following to use 'fix-missing' functionality:
+    - # apt-get update --fix-missing
+    - sudo apt-get update -f
+        - long-form (apt-get update --fix-broken)
+## customize desktop and icons (themes)
+- lxappearance is an easy gui tool
 ## determine file type in terminal
 file -i {filename}
 ## set default web browser (particularly in Debian sytems)
     - xdg-settings set default-web-browser firefox-esr.desktop
+## set default applications
+- xdg-mime --help
+    - not optimal??
+- to set default file manager:
+    - edit ~/.config/mimeapps.list
+- NOTE: firefox cannot launch an external application like thunar/nautilus if it's running under firejail
 ## crontab and mysqldump gotcha - escaping percent sign
     - \% for dates and such
 ## printing  (CUPS - common unix print system)